If you think data collection under Australia Privacy Law only refers to your customers filling out forms on your website, think again.

 It should be noted that each EU country and the UK has implemented the E-Privacy Directive into their national laws by making changes, and businesses should check country-based differences for compliance.

 However, the E-Privacy Directive introduces the following requirements when it comes to cookies:

-- As a rule, cookies cannot be stored on user devices unless the user provides consent to storage of cookies.
+- As a rule, cookies cannot be stored on user devices unless the user provides consent to the storage of cookies.

 There are two exceptions to this consent rule:

-How to comply with EU&UK GDPR?
+How to comply with EU and UK GDPR?

 In addition to the E-Privacy Directive, businesses must also comply with the EU and the UK GDPR when they collect personal information via cookies.

 While legitimate interest seems like a convenient option to avoid asking for consent, it is far from being so.
-Different EU data protection authorities published guidance on whether consent is required for different cookie categories and each country has different requirements.
+Different EU data protection authorities published guidance on whether consent is required for different cookie categories, and each country has different requirements.

 How Didomi can help